acnicholls/NSW/README.md

   has entrypoint.sh which will create an SSL cert if it doesn't already exist and then start the project with `dotnet watch` so that changes cause recompile of the binaries.

 - idp
-  is the same as /bff, but doesn't create a cert, it uses the one from the BFF which is why the IDP is the last WebApi service to start. overrides the entrypoint with `dotnet watch`
+  is the same as /bff, but doesn't create a cert, it uses the one from the BFF. overrides the entrypoint with `dotnet watch`

 - api
   also has entrypoint.sh, which currently does not exist in this solution, because this is a different application's API. will need to be created. will need to override the entrypoint with `dotnet watch`